build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 #### 4.2 Image Auto-Updating

-In an agile environment of continuous integration, such as development testing, it is too cumbersome to update GitOps repository manually or via scripts after building and releaseing new service images.
+In an agile environment of continuous integration, such as development testing, it is too cumbersome to update a GitOps repository manually or via scripts after building and releasing new service images.
 Flux provides comprehensive and powerful automatic Git repository image upgrading feature.
 The automatic image updating feature requires Flux to enable the image updating component in configuration.
 If not, it can be enabled by adding the parameters --components-extra=image-reflector-controller,image-automation-controller when repeating Flux bootstrap.

 To achieve image-based automatic updating, we need to take the following steps:

-- Register the image repository of the front-end microservice, to allow Flux to periodically scan the ECR image repository correspondent to the front-end project.
+- Register the image repository of the front-end microservice to allow Flux to periodically scan the ECR image repository correspondent to the front-end project.

 - Configure the credentials for accessing the image repository.
 Flux needs the credentials to access ECR image repository to read the image information.